 In 2010, Robbie Hynes was named to the Advisory Board of AFA Teens, a branch organization of the Alzheimer's Foundation of America, in recognition of efforts with Memory and Music.

 The Hynes Family Quintet are:

-Maggie Hynes - Cello - Maggie is currently a member of the Colgate University Orchestra under Conductor Marietta Cheng
+Maggie Hynes - Cello - Maggie graduated from Colgate University in May and is a management consultant in Washington, DC.
+She is a past member of the Colgate University Orchestra under Conductor Marietta Cheng

-Brigid Hynes - Violin - Norwell Middle School
+Brigid Hynes - Violin - Norwell High School

 Making others smile, through their music: Norwell siblings perform at the senior center.Zoom Photos.
 Dave Neault.

 Norwell — The melodies of Bach, Beethoven and Mozart could be heard emanating from the lower level of the Norwell senior center earlier this week, as a group of five siblings shared their talent with local music lovers.

 The youngsters in the Hynes Family Quintet treated seniors at the Norwell Council on Aging to a 12-song classical concert Monday afternoon, performing a set that included solos as well as songs performed as a quintet.

 The young musicians are all children of Bob and Mary Beth Hynes, and they each play a string instrument.

 Maggie, 17, plays the cello; Robbie, 15, plays the viola; Tommy, 12, plays the violin; Brigid, 10, plays the violin and Brendan, 7, plays the viola.